Collective Worship

 On a Monday, the Worship is always whole school and led by the Head Teacher.
 Each half term, a different Christian value is celebrated, and the weekly Monday worships look at that value in depth, relating key learning to biblical scripture.

-For worship on a Wednesday, the session is either led by Revd.
-Kate or it is class based.
+For worship on a Wednesday, the whole school session is either led by Revd.
+Kate or the Head Teacher.
 When Revd.
 Kate is leading the worship, it is based on the same theme as the Monday worship, reinforcing the main message for the week.
-When the worship is class based, the children have a range of topics which they explore to help develop an awareness and understanding of themselves, their peers and members of the community.
-In addition to these topics, the children are also encouraged to explore ‘big questions’ through some ‘Philosophy for children’ (P4C) questions using high quality texts as the stimuli.
+When the Head Teacher is leading the worship, it is based on our school understanding of ‘Spirituality’.
+Within the worship a range of key texts, art work and biblical scripture are used to promote Spirituality and a deeper understanding of our core Christian and British Values.

 On a Friday, we celebrate the children’s successes in our ‘Celebration Assembly’.
 We celebrate those children who have been showing our Christian values (hope, kindness, respect and courage) in school and at home and any achievements they have had outside of school.